 Let’s imagine the situation.
 You are updating your website and realise that you need a web translation to improve the quality of the information you are offering to your foreign customers.
-You are thinking about using the professional translation services provided by Okodia Translation services, but you have a doubt about whether there a minimum price for professional translations.
+You are thinking about using the professional translation services provided by Okodia Translation agency, but you have a doubt about whether there a minimum price for professional translations.
 The truth is that yes, there is.
 Let us explain how we calculate it!

 Minimum price for professional translation